 The procedure takes place at a hospital, surgery center or clinic.
 You usually are told to fast for about 8 hours beforehand, and you should avoid smoking and taking certain medications.
 You might be given antibiotic medication before the procedure to prevent infection.
-You may also receive a sedative.
+You will receive sedation for the procedure.

-Your throat is numbed with a local anesthetic, and then a thin, flexible tube (endoscope) is inserted into your mouth, down your throat and esophagus and into your stomach, small intestine and bile duct.
+Your throat is numbed with a local anesthetic, and then a thin, flexible tube (endoscope) is inserted into your mouth, down your throat and esophagus and into your stomach and small intestine to visualize your bile duct.
 The tube is equipped with a tiny camera that transmits pictures that your doctor sees on a monitor.
 A small tube is placed in a bile duct near the sphincter of Oddi to measure how it is contracting and expanding.
-If a problem is found, such as a stone causing a blockage, your doctor might be able to treat it right then.
+If a problem is found, your doctor might be able to treat it immediately.